Clipboard manager: Mac OS X

 CopyPaste was first reviewed in 1997 by Tidbits. and also by WIRED.

-Clipboard managers for Mac OS X use the Dock, status bar or Dashboard to integrate with the Mac Look and Feel.
+Clipboard managers for Mac OS X use the Dock, status bar or Dashboard to integrate with the Mac look and feel.

 Linux

 The freedesktop.org Clipboard Manager specification describes a protocol layered on top of the ICCCM clipboard spec for client applications.
 A daemon process is responsible for storing clipboard contents.
 This daemon clipboard manager must be provided by the window manager running in the user's X session.
 The client-side specification has native support in a number of toolkits, including GTK.

-The Linux desktop environment KDE ships with Klipper.

 GNOME provides a basic clipboard manager function as part of the gnome-control-center (accessed via the gnome-settings-daemon), that supports the freedesktop.org Clipboard Manager Specification.